bytebase/bytebase.com/content/docs/tutorials/intermediate/database-change-management-with-snowflake-and-github.md

 Before you start this tutorial, make sure:

-- You have followed our previous UI-based change tutorial [Database Change Management with Snowflake](/docs/tutorials/beginner/database-change-management-with-snowflake).
+- You have followed our previous UI-based change tutorial [DevOps: Database Change Management with Snowflake](/docs/tutorials/beginner/database-change-management-with-snowflake).
 - You have a Snowflake account with the role `ACCOUNTADMIN`.
 - You have a GitHub account.
 - You have a public GitHub repository.